urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 3. The Report
-> **Target Words**: `alien, among, chart, cloud, comprehend, describe, ever, fail, friendly, grade, instead, library, planet, report, several, solve, suddenly, suppose, universe, view`
+> `alien, among, chart, cloud, comprehend, describe, ever, fail, friendly, grade, instead, library, planet, report, several, solve, suddenly, suppose, universe, view`

 Lee sat among the books at the library and thought about his group project.
 They had to turn it in soon, but he hadn’t even started his part!
 Jack and Claire were in his group.
 They had worked hard.
 They were also very smart, and Lee didn’t want them to get a bad grade.